 i.
-Minimum number of services .
-The minimum number of 1915(i) State plan services (one or more) that an individualmust require in order to be determined to need the 1915(i) State plan HCBS benefit is: 1 ii.
+Minimum number of services.
+The minimum number of 1915(i) State plan services (or or more) that an individual must require in order to be determined to need the 1915 Stateplan HCBS benefit is: ii.
 Frequency of services.
 The state requires (select one): The provision of 1915(i) services at least monthly X Monthly monitoring of the individual when services are furnished on a less than monthly basis.

 If the state also requires a minimum frequency for the provision of 1915(i) services other than monthly (e.g., quarterly), specify the frequency: Quarterly